Request a Strategy Call and we will get in touch with you

 Exit Strategies provides fair market value appraisals of closely-held corporations, Family Limited Partnerships (FLPs), partnerships and LLCs for gifts, estate tax, charitable donations, C to S Corp conversions and other tax purposes.
 We value fractional interests in operating companies, asset holding companies and family limited partnerships using appropriate discounts.

 The IRS requires that a qualified business appraisal be performed by a qualified appraiser.
 Exit Strategies’ qualified appraisers satisfy the IRS requirements, and are prepared to defend their work in the unlikely event of an audit.
 Our qualified appraisals comply with Revenue Ruling 59-60, USPAP and IRS valuation guidelines.
+Our valuation experts are knowledgeable about the most recent applicable tax court cases, legislation, and related revenue rulings.
 An independent valuation by a qualified appraiser is your best defense against an IRS challenge.

 A business appraisal is required to determine the value of a decedent’s interest in a closely held business.
 Generally, the estate tax return is due nine months after the date of death.
 Business owners who gift shares in their businesses must determine value as of the date of gift.
 Gift tax returns are generally due on April 15th following the year in which a gift is made.

 When business interests are donated to a Charitable Remainder Trust or 501(c)(3) nonprofit organization, a business valuation supports the charitable deduction by the donor taxpayer.
 Overvaluation penalties can be substantial if the amount claimed for tax deduction exceeds the fair market value of the interest transferred.

 Accurate asset valuations are essential to estate planning and wealth preservation.
 For estates involving private businesses, a valuation is often the starting point for estate planning professionals as they consider various estate planning techniques to benefit the owner-taxpayer.